A Finer View of the Parameterized Landscape of Labeled Graph Contractions: Introduction

 \defproblem{\textsc{Maximum Common Labeled Contraction}}{Two vertex-labeled graphs $G$ and $H$, and an integer $k$.}{Do there exist labeled contraction sequences $S_1$ and $S_2$ such that $G/S_1 = H/S_2$ and $|S_1| + |S_2| \le k$?}

 This second problem is closely related to the first.
 As shown in~\cite{DBLP:journals/corr/abs-2502-16096}, $H$ is a labeled contraction of $G$ if and only if there exists a common contraction of both $G$ and $H$ to a labeled graph $H'$ of size at least $|V(H)|$.
 This equivalence allows complexity results to be transferred between the two problems.
-The same work provides additional applications and results.
+We refer readers to the same work~\cite{DBLP:journals/corr/abs-2502-16096} for additional results and applications.

 Lafond and Marchand~\cite{DBLP:journals/corr/abs-2502-16096} showed that \textsc{Labeled Contractibility} is \(\W[1]\)-hard when parameterized by the natural parameter \(k = |V(G)\setminus V(H)|\), the number of allowed edge contractions.
 This motivates the exploration of structural parameters.
 They established that the problem admits a fixed-parameter tractable (\FPT) algorithm when parameterized by the treewidth \(\tw\) of the input graph \(G\) by invoking a variation of Courcelle’s theorem~\cite[Theorem 11.73]{DBLP:series/txtcs/FlumG06}.
 However, this approach yields a non-elementary dependence on the parameter.